isomerpages/moh-upec/_our-work/Policy & Professional Standard/Overview.md

 that vehicles are equipped with the necessary equipment, medications, and consumables, all of which must be in working order and not expired, as stipulated in the EAS and MTS regulations.
-To ensure compliance, MOH will conduct random audits and compliance checks.</p>
+To ensure compliance, MOH will conduct inspections and compliance checks.</p>
 <p>PAOs that provide EAS and MTS in Singapore without a valid service licence
 issued under the HCSA, or use emergency ambulances (EAs) or medical transports (MTs) not listed as licensed conveyances in their HCSA service licence,